Skip to content

 Tokenization

 Tokenization is the process of breaking down a text into substrings, like words or tokens.
 In English and many other languages, words are often separated by spaces, making space a common delimiter.
-However, tokenization can be more complex in languages where words are not always separated by spaces or in scenarios where tokens could include punctuation marks or special characters.
-Tokenization is a fundamental step before further analysis because it defines the basic units of language that will be processed.

 >>> from nltk.tokenize import word_tokenize